 The FernMark Licence logo leverages New Zealand's great reputation to open up sales opportunities and ultimately boost growth.
 It provides an instantly recognisable connection to the story and reputation of New Zealand and helps differentiate products and services in a global market.

 The FernMark Licence Programme also offers exporters a level of protection, with comprehensive trademark protection of the FernMark and monitoring of its use.

-To earn the right to carry to the FernMark Licence logo on your product(s), your business needs to demonstrate it has been exporting goods for at least 12 months.
+To earn the right to carry to the FernMark Licence logo on your product(s) or associate it with your service(s), your business needs to demonstrate it has been exporting goods for at least 12 months.

 To qualify you need to meet the FernMark licensing criteria: